Proven by research: Yelling at your kids just doesn't work and here's why

 It's not just Dr Markham who advises parents to tone down the voice when disciplining their kids.
 Other studies confirm her recommendation.

-A 2013 study published in the journal Child Development shows that yelling at your children — defined as “shouting, cursing, or insult-hurling” — could be just as harmful as physical punishment.
+A 2013 study published in the journal Child Development shows that yelling at your kids — defined as “shouting, cursing, or insult-hurling” — could be just as harmful as physical punishment.

 What's more, yelling at kids could have long-term negative effects on their self-esteem, and could lead to other issues such as aggression and anxiety.